 Type A devices are designed to protect against the leakage signatures produced by modern electronic loads.
 They detect:

-- AC leakage (standard faults)
+- AC leakage (standard residual current faults)

-- Pulsating DC leakage up to 6mA
+- Pulsating DC leakage

 Why this matters